Equality Report

 Attainment

-At Bentley Wood the vast majority of ethnicities perform better than national averages.
-There were no significantly underachieving ethnic groups in 2022.
-Students of all ethnicities exceed expectations at KS4.
 We have high academic expectations of all students, and deliver a curriculum that is broad, balanced and rich, including very high levels of Ebacc entry.
-According to the IDSR: “The subjects of the EBacc form a strong academic foundation for the key stage 4 curriculum.
-The EBacc entry rate in this school in 2022 was 97%.’’
-The “value added in science (1.4), languages (0.9) and humanities (1.4) was significantly above the national average and in the highest 20% of all schools in 2022.”
+According to the IDSR: “The subjects of the EBacc form a strong academic foundation for the key stage 4 curriculum.”
+The EBacc entry rate at Bentley Wood in 2023 was 96%.
+This was in the top 2% of schools nationally.
+The value added in science (0.9), English (1.1) and humanities (1.1) was significantly above the national average and all at the 95th and above percentile in 2023.

-Equality objectives 2022-23 – Students (from our Equality Information and Objectives Policy)
+Equality objectives 2024-25 – Students (from our Equality Information and Objectives Policy)

 • Maintain high standards and expectations of student behaviour, including ensuring that incidences of discriminatory behaviour and bullying are reported, investigated, logged and acted upon in a systematic manner, including discrimination based on race and sexuality.

-2010, with a particular emphasis on sexism, racism and homophobia.
+• Educate students about equality issues and the importance of tolerance and understanding, in line with our duties under the Equality Act 2010, with a particular emphasis on sexism, racism and homophobia.
 We will educate students about the nine ‘protected characteristics’.
-We will do this through our curriculum across all subjects, our weekly Wise Thoughts discussions, Assemblies, displays, PSHE, and other avenues.
+We will do this through our curriculum across all subjects, our weekly Wise Thoughts SMSC curriculum, Assemblies, displays, PSHE, and other avenues.

-Equality Information 2022-23 – Staff
+Equality Information 2024-25 - Staff

 Ethnicity